Yoga for Surfers from our Resident Cornwall Yogi

 Yoga for surfers

-As a long boarder, this is my go -to.
+As a long boarder, this is my go -to yoga for surfers posture.
 Humble child’s pose is not so humble at all.
 Gently stretching the ankles and shins, knees, glutes, lumbar and allowing the spine to softly roll forwards with full support.
 There is a lot going on in this more restorative posture.
 To combat the spaghetti arms and allow your shoulders to fully relax, we love having the arms resting beside the body instead of stretched out in front.

 From your hands and knees bring the big toes to softly touch and, on an exhale, sink the hips back to rest onto the heels.
 Feel free to use a rolled towel or a cushion under the ankles or between the feet and glutes.
 Allow the body to fold forwards over the thighs and the forehead to rest on the floor or supported by a block or cushion with arms either out in front or hands resting behind next to the feet.
 Allow your body to rest and breathe deeply but without force for up to three minutes.

-This is the one posture everyone agreed on and for good reason.
+This is the one posture everyone agreed was a great yoga for surfers posture on and for good reason.
 Great for easing lower back aches, gently twisting the spine, releasing tension in the neck and stretching the shoulders.
-It’s a one hit wonder posture.
+It’s a one-hit wonder posture.

 From your hands and knees, allow your left hand to slide underneath the right arm, bending the right elbow to guide you gently down to the floor resting left shoulder and temple on the ground.
 Keep the hips stacked above the knees.
 If you feel confident that you are not sinking weight into your neck you can slide the right hand out in front to allow for a greater stretch through the side of the body.
 Repeat on the other side.